“Where else have my instincts been this wrong?”

 The Navy Seals have a saying that encapsulates this premise: “Slow is smooth, smooth is fast.”

 When you do something more slowly, you’re more intentional, and can make it smooth.
 Smooth means high-quality.
-And high-quality is effective, which means you make faster progress.
+And high-quality is effective, which means you make better progress in the long-run.

 But if slowing down is so important, why don’t we do it more often?
 Why isn’t “mindful and slow” our default state?